About Breast Augmentation

 16. How much do breast augmentation surgeries cost in Canada?

-The cost of breast augmentation depends on things like geographic location, surgeon/surgeon experience, and type of implant used.
-Typically, breast augmentation surgery cost ranges from $5,000 to $10,000 and on average silicone gel implants are roughly $1,000 more than a comparable saline implant.
+The cost of breast augmentation depends on things like geographic location, the surgeon and their experience, and type of implant used.
+Typically, breast augmentation surgery cost ranges from $5,000 to $10,000.
+Silicone gel implants are roughly $1,000 more than a comparable saline implant, on average.

 17. What are the risks of a breast augmentation?